Chioma G. Anusionwu, Blessing A. Aderibigbe* and Xavier Y. Mbianda Pages 450 - 464 ( 15 )

 Heterocyclic compounds, hybrid compounds, antifungal, co-infection, preclinical evaluation, fungal diseases.

-Department of Applied Chemistry, University of Johannesburg, Doornfontein Campus, Johannesburg, Department of Chemistry, University of Fort Hare, Alice Campus, Department of Applied Chemistry, University of Johannesburg, Doornfontein Campus, Johannesburg
+Department of Applied Chemistry, University of Johannesburg, Doornfontein Campus, Johannesburg, Department of Chemistry, University of Fort Hare, Alice Campus, Alice, Department of Applied Chemistry, University of Johannesburg, Doornfontein Campus, Johannesburg